Champei/code-2.0/README.md

 ## Usage Guide

 1. If you are a beginner, start with [TechSoC-25](https://github.com/YashBhamare123/TechSoC-25) for setup and basic coding practice.
+Also various [resources](https://github.com/YashBhamare123/TechSoC-25/blob/main/RESOURCES.md) about basic programming are provided by TechSoC too.
 2. Begin with **Competitive Programming** to strengthen logic and problem-solving skills.
 3. Select a domain of interest.
 4. Follow the domain structure: